Bachelor of Arts Degree

 The Bachelor of Arts degree in Communication relies on an interdisciplinary curriculum, drawing from the theoretical and empirical approaches traditionally found in the humanities, social sciences and business.
 The Communication major provides students with a dynamic and comprehensive understanding of the nature of human communication, from interpersonal to mass communication, and the skills to evaluate and create effective messages for diverse audiences in various cultural contexts.
 In other words, the Communication major is a generalist approach for studying the symbol systems of communication, the cultures or environments within and through which communication occurs, the media used to communicate messages/concepts, and the effects of those mediated messages.
 The bachelor’s degree in Communication is a great choice for students who have strong verbal and written skills, are generally curious and creative, and would like to teach, inform, or persuade.

-Communication majors are fortunate in that they can pursue diverse subjects in different academic divisions.
-Though housed in The Hunter Division of Humanities, the Communication major offers courses that share academic/disciplinary interests with academic divisions across Southern Vermont College.
-Students can, therefore, pursue a focus within the Communication major in areas such as cultural communication, new media, business communication, and healthcare communication.
-Students will discuss potential areas of focus with their advisors, putting together a plan typically in students’ sophomore year of study.
+Communication majors have the opportunity to pursue diverse subjects in different academic divisions.
+The Communication major offers courses that share academic/disciplinary interests across Southern Vermont College.
+Students can focus the Communication major in areas such as business communication, cultural communication, healthcare communication, and new media.
+Students will discuss potential areas of focus with advisors, typically putting together a plan in the sophomore year of study.

 In addition to receiving a broad theoretical and empirical foundation, Communication majors also complete one internship before graduation.
 Internships provide students with opportunities to apply theory and research and put them into practice for companies and organizations beyond the classroom.